Iron and Steel

 1. Go to https://www.census.gov/programs-surveys/cbp/data/datasets.html

 2. Click on any link labeled “County Business Patterns: YEAR.”
 On the resulting page, click the “Complete U.S. File” link and download the corresponding file.
-Repeat this process for each year from 1998 to 2018.
+Repeat this process for each year corresponding to years presented in the graphic.

 3. Open each file in a software package of your choice that can process comma-delimited text files.
 Repeat the steps below for each file.